barrowsys/freeki/README.md

 # How to use

 You'll need the Tampermonkey extension.
 Then, you need to get the userscript.
-- You can find the latest release in my keybase public folder at https://bobbybobson4888.keybase.pub/freeki.user.js  (this will update when you tell tampermonkey to update scripts, so I recommend this method)
+- You can find the latest release in my keybase public folder at https://bobbybobson4888.keybase.pub/freeki.user.js  (this will update when you tell tampermonkey to update scripts)
 - You can compile the script yourself, by cloning this repository and running "python3 freeki.py all"
-- You can download the latest release from github.
+- You can download the latest weekly release from github.

 Opening the freeki.user.js file in your browser should open the dialog to install it with tampermonkey.